 No project can get away from using some sort of tools.
 And software-based solutions offerings have exploded in the last few decades.
 You can check a great list of some popular offerings in Capterra here.

 Cloud-based options are even more critical now that people have started to work more remotely and need to collaborate at a distance.
 Thus, selecting the right tools could considerably impact the project’s success.

 Of course, project management tools have been around for some time, and users have been shaping them through feedback and comparison.
 Over time, many missing pieces found their way into new platforms.
 We are not talking about to-do lists, notes, chat apps or calendars.
 No, no, no…

-Platforms nowadays can offer to structure tasks in boards, Gantt Charts, notify about new activities and collaborate in one place.
-We are actually very close to having platforms, which on their own, can offer excellent complete project management solutions or seamlessly link up with other third-party providers if necessary, like Google drive.
+Platforms nowadays can offer to structure tasks in boards, and Gantt Charts, notify about new activities and collaborate in one place.
+We are actually very close to having platforms, which on their own, can offer excellent complete project management solutions or seamlessly link up with other third-party providers, if necessary, like Google drive.

-Solutions these days help a project manager to have a rounded set of tools to manage all project management constraints:
+Solutions these days help a project manager to have a rounded set of tools to manage all project constraints:

 - Cost or Budget

 If you like to read more about the project constraints, check out my previous post: WHAT ARE PROJECT CONSTRAINTS?
 SIX YOU NEED TO KNOW.

 I think you are here probably because you want to understand if it is time to upgrade your game in Project Management solutions.
 Still, it’s essential to understand your options before choosing the right tool for you.